shawnhuyiwen/pulse/ReadMe.md

 The code provided utilizes C++17, here is a list of popular compilers and their initial version to implement all of C++17 :

-GCC 7 and later
+- GCC 7 and later
-Clang 5 and later
+- Clang 5 and later
-MSVC 2017 and later
+- MSVC 2017 and later

-If you have any questions\comments, don't hesitate to email kitware@kitware.com.

 While the provided cmake superbuild automatically pulls many libraries it needs to compile, you will still need to have the following tools installed (along with your choice of C++ compiler) :